yasmeendev/hammad/docs/BA docs/Preview/Pricing_module.md

 Prices | (many) prices <-> (one) price list; (many) prices <-> (one) product;
 Price lines | (many) price lines <-> (one) price list; (one) price line <-> (one) sale price; (one) price line <-> (one) list price;

-Price list can have only one currency, It can be changed in Price list details.
+> Price list can have only one currency, It can be changed in Price list details.

-Price list can have one or many Price list assignments.
+> Price list can have one or many Price list assignments.
 Each Price list assignment can be related only to one catalog.
-The product items selected in Price list should be from the catalog selected in Price list assignment.
+> The product items selected in Price list should be from the catalog selected in Price list assignment.

-Product can have many prices.
-You can add product price from Price list (Product items widget) or from Product details (Price widget).
-If you add price from Product details, for this need select price list, make sure that this price list has price list assignment with the corresponding Catalog of this product.
+> Product can have many prices.
+You can add product price from Price list (Product items widget) or from Product details (Price widget)
+> If you add price from Product details, for this need select price list, make sure that this price list has price list assignment with
+> the corresponding Catalog of this product.

-Product can have different price lines.
+> Product can have different price lines.
 Each price line has regular and sales prices.
 Each price line related to  Price list.
-Product can have different sales related to one price line for different quantity.
+> Product can have different sales related to one price line for different quantity.

 ## Atomic functions and scenarios